The Hokitika Gorge Walk (2026 Guide)

 There are many amazing photo spots along the Hokitika Gorge walk.
 You can get epic photos of the water, the swing bridges, the mountains and of course the gorge itself.

 The best photo spot is of course from the main viewing point 15 minutes into the walk.
-From here is where the best photos can be taken looking up the gorge.
-Walk down the stairs and up onto the rocks for the best photo opportunities.
+Here is where the best photos can be taken looking up the gorge.
+Walk down the stairs and up onto the rocks for even better photo opportunities.

 Photos on the swing bridges are also a popular choice.
 Get it on the right angle and the blue colour in the water below really stands out in contrast of the bridge and surrounding bush.